When your illness or injury stops you in your tracks & you have to get home for treatment.

 If you’ve selected the policy for the activity you’re doing and we believe it’s medically necessary to bring you home for ongoing treatment, there’s cover in all of our policies for:

 First up, if we can, we'll use your existing ticket home.
 Date changes, and upgrades are often the most effective way to do this.
 You won't be able to claim that flight.
 Likewise, if we buy you a new flight, you can't claim for your unused flight home either.
-Also, if you

 Travel insurance isn’t designed to cover everything.
 Common claims we see where there's no cover include:

-This is not a full list of what's covered and what's not covered.
-There are limits and conditions that apply, so for more information check out our article on medical transport and repatriation and read your policy carefully before you buy.
+For more information check out our article on medical transport and repatriation and read your policy carefully before you buy.

 So that our Emergency Assistance teams can assist you quickly, please be ready with the following: